 A much more important reason is to make targeted resumes and interviews stronger.
-A master resume makes it easy to have several well focused resumes prepared.
+A master resume makes it easy to have several well-focused resumes prepared.
 These can be modified quickly to personalize the response to each opportunity.
 The master also documents useful details to make your cover letter stand out.
-It’s easy to prepare for interviews and answer those tough stress questions when you have accurate information to offer.
+It’s easy to prepare for interviews and answer those tough stressful questions when you have accurate information to offer.
 In addition, you create a long term networking and reference tool too.

 If you just need a little help, I have special discounts for quick reviews and tips.
-I also offer a full set of services, including resume(s), cover letter(s), interview preparation, and job search set-up, monitoring, and strategies.
+But, why not invest in a tool that will last through your entire career?